Soundaresvarar Temple, Neduvasal

-Soundaresvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Neduvasal in Nagapattinam district, Tamil Nadu, India.
+Soundaresvarar Temple is a Hindu temple dedicated to the deity Shiva, located at village Neduvasal in Sembanarkoil block, Mayiladuthurai district, Tamil Nadu, India.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanars Sambandar and Appar.
 There is also another place in this name in Aranthangi taluk of Tamil Nadu.
 This place was also known as Neduvayil.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Soundaresvarar.
 The Goddess is known as Akilandesvari.

 Specialities

 Everything will be bestowed upon the devotees who worship Shiva in this place and other places such as Annanvayil, Neithalvayil, Alavayil, Punavayil, Kudavayil, and Gunavayil.
 Local people have a faith that if the Sivalinga is filled with water, there would be rain in that place.
 For want of rain, there is a festival during which the processional deity would go around the town.
 In the Kongarayan mandapa Gubera Vinayaka is found.